EmbodiedMind/DiffusionPolicy-Robotics/README.md

-# A Survey on Diffusion Policy for Robotic Manipulation
+# Survey on Diffusion Policy for Robotic Manipulation

 ![image info](./timeline.png)
 Since 2022, research on diffusion policies for robotic manipulation has consistently shown superior performance over traditional methods in various tasks.